kennytanggg/THRUX/source/quickstartguide/buildingelectricalmodel/one-line/index-one-line.rst

 Click on the Utility and the Selection Dial will display a ring of options.
 Click the + button to Add Equipment.

 .. image:: images/one-line-add_equipment.PNG

+Select an equipment type from the New dropdown menu.
+Give any new equipment a name.
+In this case, specify a :ref:`Load Capacity <Load-Capacity>`, and click Select.

 .. image:: images/one-line-add_dist_board.PNG